Marlene Dietrich: Early life

-The earliest professional stage appearances by Dietrich were as a chorus girl on tour with Guido Thielscher's Girl-Kabarett vaudeville-style entertainments, and in Rudolf Nelson revues in Berlin.
+The earliest professional stage appearances by Dietrich were as a chorus girl on tour with Guido Thielscher's Girl-Kabarett vaudeville-style entertainments and in Rudolf Nelson revues in Berlin.
 In 1922, Dietrich auditioned unsuccessfully for theatrical director and impresario Max Reinhardt's drama academy; however, she soon found herself working in his theatres as a chorus girl and playing small roles in dramas.

 Career beginnings

 Dietrich's film debut was a small part in the film The Little Napoleon (1923).
-She met her future husband, Rudolf Sieber, on the set of Tragedy of Love in 1923.
+She met her future husband Rudolf Sieber on the set of Tragedy of Love in 1923.
 Dietrich and Sieber were married in a civil ceremony in Berlin on 17 May 1923.
 Her only child, daughter Maria Elisabeth Sieber, was born on 13 December 1924.

 Dietrich continued to work on stage and in film both in Berlin and Vienna throughout the 1920s.
-On stage, she had roles of varying importance in Frank Wedekind's Pandora's Box, William Shakespeare's The Taming of the Shrew, and A Midsummer Night's Dream, as well as George Bernard Shaw's Back to Methuselah and Misalliance.
+On stage, she had roles of varying importance in Frank Wedekind's Pandora's Box, William Shakespeare's The Taming of the Shrew and A Midsummer Night's Dream, and George Bernard Shaw's Back to Methuselah and Misalliance.
 It was in musicals and revues such as Broadway, Es Liegt in der Luft, and Zwei Krawatten, however, that she attracted the most attention.
 By the late 1920s, Dietrich was also playing sizable parts on screen, including roles in Café Elektric (1927), I Kiss Your Hand, Madame (1928), and The Ship of Lost Souls (1929).

 Career

 Association with von Sternberg

-In 1929, Dietrich landed her breakthrough role of Lola Lola, a cabaret singer who caused the downfall of a hitherto respectable schoolmaster (played by Emil Jannings), in the UFA production of The Blue Angel (1930), shot at Babelsberg film studios.
+In 1929, Dietrich landed her breakthrough role of Lola Lola, a cabaret singer who caused the downfall of a hitherto respectable schoolmaster (played by Emil Jannings), in the UFA production of The Blue Angel (1930) shot at Babelsberg film studios.
 Josef von Sternberg directed the film and thereafter took credit for having "discovered" Dietrich.
 The film introduced Dietrich's signature song "Falling in Love Again", which she recorded for Electrola.
 She made further recordings in the 1930s for Polydor and Decca Records.

 In 1930, on the strength of The Blue Angel's international success, and with encouragement and promotion from Josef von Sternberg, who was established in Hollywood, Dietrich moved to the United States under contract to Paramount Pictures, the U.S. film distributor of The Blue Angel.
-The studio sought to market Dietrich as a German answer to Metro-Goldwyn-Mayer's Swedish-born star, Greta Garbo.
+The studio sought to market Dietrich as a German answer to Metro-Goldwyn-Mayer's Swedish star Greta Garbo.
 Sternberg welcomed her with gifts, including a green Rolls-Royce Phantom II.
 The car later appeared in their first U.S. film Morocco.

 Dietrich starred in six films directed by von Sternberg at Paramount between 1930 and 1935.
 Von Sternberg worked effectively with Dietrich to create the image of a glamorous and mysterious femme fatale.
 He encouraged her to lose weight and coached her intensively as an actress.
-She willingly followed his sometimes imperious direction in a way that a number of other performers resisted.
+She willingly followed his, sometimes imperious, direction in a way that a number of other performers resisted.